pavulon18/gcas_timesheet_php_website/CONTRIBUTING.md

 As of this writing, this project does not have any official means of communication other than the issue tracker.
 While this method is not ideal, it should serve the purpose until a better solution is presented and accepted.

-Please, don't use the issue tracker for [support questions].
-Check whether the #pocoo IRC channel on Freenode can help with your issue.
-If your problem is not strictly Werkzeug or Flask specific, #python is generally more active.
-Stack Overflow is also worth considering.

 # Ground Rules

 Responsibilities
 * Ensure cross-platform compatibility for every change that's accepted.
 Windows, Mac, Debian & Ubuntu Linux.
-* Ensure that code that goes into core meets all requirements in this checklist: https://gist.github.com/audreyr/4feef90445b9680475f2
 * Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 * Don't add any classes to the codebase unless absolutely needed.
 Err on the side of using functions.
 * Keep feature versions as small as possible, preferably one new feature per version.